 Therefore, I just took some epoxy and glued the terminal into place until we can pick one up at a local junk yard.
 In my opinion, we solved this Hyundai Sonata fuel pump problem.
 Now it's your turn.

 One of the main reasons that I decided to write this article is that I don't often work with Hyundai automobiles.
 In my area of the world, people drive these cars, but not in huge numbers so I don't see them too much.

 I must look like a Ford or Chevy truck kind of guy, because these are the vehicles I see most?
 However, getting involved with this particular automobile allowed me to see the need for my intervention on the Hyundai Sonata fuel pump problem.

 In this article you'll find a component location diagram that shows where the relay is.
-We’ll also provide a wiring diagram that shows you how simple the operation of the fuel pump circuit is.
+We’ll also provide a wiring diagram that shows you the simple operation of the fuel pump circuit.
 As I mentioned in the opening of this article we have three ultimate possibilities of a root cause.

 The fuel pump can go bad, the fuel pump relay can fail or we have a wiring problem as explained in the opening example.
 Join me as we explore all three of these options and talk about why the Hyundai fuel pump module remains so expensive.

 As I mentioned, we can go directly to the fuel pump, but don’t replace it without any initial testing.
 Unfortunately, Hyundai doesn't give us a quick connect Schrader valve to test fuel pressure.
 Although this will make diagnosis a little tougher we can still overcome this.

 One of the quickest things to check if we suspect a Hyundai Sonata fuel pump problem is the activation relay.
 Every time you turn the ignition on or to the run position the pump becomes energized.

 On this page I have supplied a component location diagram pinpointing the location of the fuel pump relay.
 Here's the good news about this light blue colored relay on most models.